 The story quickly escalates into a tale of the resurgence of the ancient pagan cult reestablishing its influence on the local population.
 The primary person of interest in this series of events is Lady Sylvia Marsh (Amanda Donohoe), who returns after a long absence to her estate that is nearby.
 The story also involves the disappearance of people a year earlier under mysterious circumstances, and it soon becomes apparent they were the victims of foul play being carried out by someone in the area.

-When a pocket-watch that belonged to the father of the Trent girls in the vicinity of some nearby caverns turns up, James and Angus have a theory there’s a connection with the old legends and the cave.
-Lady Marsh is now revealed as the immortal high priestess of the snake cult, visits the B&B of the Trents and absconds with the recently discovered skull.
+When a pocket-watch that belonged to the father of the Trent girls in the vicinity of some nearby caverns turns up, James and Angus have a theory there’s connection with the old legends and the cave.
+Lady Marsh is now revealed as the immortal high priestess of the snake cult, visits the B&B of the Trent sisters and absconds with the recently discovered skull.
 She suddenly sprouts fangs and spits venom when she comes face to face with a crucifix hanging in the inn.

 Later when Eve Trent comes into contact with the venom, she is knocked unconscious and has vivid hallucinations of the ancient convent overrun by Roman soldiers who are portrayed raping, killing, and pillaging the place without mercy.
 Witnessing this event in the dream is a female figure painted blue who seems to be delighted by what is occurring.
-Also in the dream are visions of a gigantic white snake wrapped around a figure hanging on a cross
+Also in the dream are visions of a gigantic white snake wrapped around a character hanging on a cross

 Lady Marsh continues to display unusual behavior and is soon portrayed picking up a hiking teenaged boy scout during a rainstorm who she convinces to return with her to her home, where she is shown seducing the lad with promises of a hot meal and shelter.
-She is depicted lounging in an outfit composed of very skimpy underwear and high-heeled boots, as she offers her young visitor a hot bath.
+She is depicted lounging in an outfit composed of very skimpy underwear and high-heeled boots, as she offers her young visitor a warm bath.
 Her intentions soon become clear when she suddenly sprouts fangs again using them to bite the unfortunate young man in the area of his groin.
 The bite has the effect of paralyzing the youth, and she pushes his head down into the water of the bath he is in, submerging his face and head.